dark-cli/math_david/fundamentals/work_and_line_integrals.md

 ---

 *This guide covers the fundamental concepts needed to solve work problems in vector calculus.
-Practice with the problems in the dirty_problems folder to master these techniques!*
+Practice with the problems in the [problems](../problems/) folder to master these techniques!*